aica-technology/api/docs/docs/getting-started/04-timer-example.md

   load: timer
 ```

+Then, press the Generate Graph button.
 The graph should show two components connected with event edges.

+<!-- TODO: screenshots would be nice -->

 Press the Play button to start the application.

-<!-- TODO: screenshots would be nice -->

 ## The example explained

-Application components are listed under the `components:` field.
+Application components are listed under the `components` field.
 Each component has a name and a registration.
 The position field is used just for rendering the component on the graph.

 ```yaml